Quiet-by-nature flag writer excels out of comfort zone at NAVSUP headquarters

 |0

-This work, Quiet-by-nature flag writer excels out of comfort zone at NAVSUP headquarters [Image 2 of 2], by Ted Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Quiet-by-nature flag writer excels out of comfort zone at NAVSUP headquarters, by Ted Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT